 Know the benefits of prenatal care.

-Doctors and midwives can find health problems sooner when they see mothers regularly.
+Doctors and midwives can find health problems sooner when they see pregnant women regularly.
 Early treatment can cure many problems and prevent others.

 Make the most of each visit with the doctor or midwife.

 Talk with your doctor or midwife about:

 - Your medical history, including any medicines you are taking, and your family’s health history

 - Anything that’s bothering or worrying you